pivot-access-ltd/bma-offline-docs/src/how-to-get-maas-running-6202.md

 <a href="#heading--Installation-big-picture-view"><h2 id="heading--Installation-big-picture-view">Installation big picture view</h2></a>

 - [Installation](/t/-/5128): Everything you need to know about installing and configuring MAAS, from either Debian packages or the snap.
+- [Upgrade older versions](/t/how-to-upgrade-maas/5436): A dedicated page for upgrading from older versions of MAAS, including OS update requirements.
 - [Troubleshooting](/t/-/5333): If you run into something odd, it might be that we've seen it before; try here first.

 <a href="#heading--Installation-permuted-index"><h2 id="heading--Installation-permuted-index">Installation permuted index</h2></a>